Christina Weiss Lurie: Awards and recognition

+Weiss Lurie and then husband Lurie's film production work, which as of 2011 operated as Screen Pass Productions, produced the movie Inside Job (2010), detailing the financial crisis of 2008; it won that year's Academy Award (Oscar) for best documentary film feature, on February 27, 2011.
+In a released statement, the Luries said they were “humbled” by the award.
+Two years later, the Luries and their production team won a second Oscar, when Inocente won for Best Documentary Short Film.

 Personal life

-In a pre-production meeting for I Love You To Death, Weiss met Jeffrey Lurie (grandson of theater owner Philip Smith); they married in 1992 in Gstaad, Switzerland.
-They had two children: a son Julian and a daughter Milena.
+In a pre-production meeting for I Love You To Death, Weiss met Jeffrey Lurie (grandson of theater owner Philip Smith); they married in 1992 in Gstaad, Switzerland They had two children: a son Julian and a daughter Milena.
 Weiss speaks three languages fluently: Spanish, French (her mother's native tongue), and English; she also speaks passable German and Italian.
 Although ethnically Jewish, she feels closest to Buddhism and celebrates both Passover and Christmas with her children.
 In 2012, the couple announced that they were divorcing; the divorce was finalized in August 2012.
-She received a "sizeable" ownership interest in the Philadelphia Eagles as part of the divorce settlement.

 Weiss Lurie is a contemporary art collector.